Background image

 Stephanie's Story

-Stephanie began playing basketball at primary school and had no idea that 16 years later she would be an Olympian.
+Stephanie Talbot began playing basketball at primary school and had no idea 16 years later she would be an Olympian.

-While it was disappointing to drop out at the quarter-finals stage at Rio 2016 after a two-point loss to Serbia, Stephanie has had a dream run at FIBA Oceania Championships – open and age group.
+While it was heart breaking to drop out at the quarter-finals stage of an Olympic Games, like at Rio 2016 after a two-point loss to Serbia, Stephanie had a dream run at FIBA Oceania Championships in open and age groups.

 Just before making her Opals debut she helped Australia win bronze at the 2013 U19s World Championships and was drafted by WNBA team, the Phoenix Mercury, in the 2014 draft.